FrankMeyer22/hello-world/readme.md

 ## Data

-### for extrem multi-label data
+### for extreme multi-label data (libsvm-type data file)
-Each data set comes either with a single data file and separate files for train / test splits, or with two separate train / test data files.

 A data file starts with a header line with three space-separated integers: total number of examples, number of features, and number of labels.
-Following the header line, there is one line per each example, starting with comma-separated labels, followed by space-separated feature:value pairs:
+Following the header line, there is one line per example, starting with comma-separated labels, followed by space-separated feature:value pairs:
 ```
 label1,label2,...labelk ft1:ft1_val ft2:ft2_val ft3:ft3_val .. ftd:ftd_val
 ```